Bio and Artist Statements

 My environmentally-themed paintings feature naughty animals having fun turning our superiority on its head by demolishing industrial objects.
 Grizzly bears with jackhammers “restoring” a freeway, a mountain lion with an acetylene torch decommissioning a bulldozer, arctic wildlife laying waste to a Hummer dealership and animals tearing down billboards for housing developments are some of the characters who populate my paintings.

 Recently, I’ve become interested in animal cognition and the fact that we humans generally (and incorrectly) believe that non-human animals are not intelligent.
-The most cutting-edge scientific research shows that animals are indeed intelligent, just not in the ways we are accustomed to.
+The most cutting-edge scientific research shows that animals are indeed intelligent, just not in the same way as humans.
 Newly hatched chickens can count, and exhibit empathy and self-control.
 Prairie dogs have complex systems of language.
 Raccoons are creative problem solvers.
 As I’ve learned more, the subject of animal intelligence has been showing up in my paintings.
 I hope that, as we unravel the mysteries of animals’ minds that more of us will exhibit empathy towards them.

 Animal activist art statement

 My art gives voice to the wild animals whose world is being stolen by habitat destruction, over-consumption and poaching, and the billions of domesticated animals who suffer and die in animal agribusiness and laboratories.